loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ## How to Manage Content

-Your chatbot will contain of multiple types of content.
+Your chatbot will contain multiple types of content.
 This chapter aims to show you where you can set and translate your language, manage your assets, export the giveaway winners and adjust your texts.

 ### Translate your Language

 Our chatbots run globally.
-However you will launch your chatbot in a market with a specific language.
+However, you will launch your chatbot in a market with a specific language.
 To still benefit from chatbots in a different language, you can use our built-in translator.
 Choose the "Language" tab and then select your language.
-Scroll down to translate your chatbot from the excisting language to yours.
+Scroll down to translate your chatbot from the existing language to yours.

 <p align="center">
   <img src="select_language.png" alt="Select language" title="Select language" width="500"/>
 </p>

 You can also build your chatbot in more than one language.
-A text field will appear for every language selected in thte Chat Flow editor.
+A text field will appear for every language selected in the Chat Flow editor.
 Now enter your default language.

 <p align="center">